 - Proctosigmoidoscopy: This test also uses a long tube with a camera on the end.
 It’s inserted deep into your intestines to look for inflammation, scarring, or a tumor.

 - MRI: Imaging scan examines all of the organs in your pelvic area.

 The most common treatment for rectal prolapse is surgery to put the rectum back in place, and there are several types.
 The kind of surgery your doctor recommends will depend on factors such as your overall health, age, and how serious your condition is.
 The two most common types of surgery:

-- Through the abdomen: This type of surgery can be done either with a large incision or using laparoscopy -- this process uses small cuts and a camera attached to an instrument so the surgeon can see what needs to be done and if there are any additional issues that need to be fixed.
+- Abdominal: This type of surgery can be done either with a large incision or using laparoscopy, which uses small cuts and a camera attached to an instrument so the surgeon can see what needs to be done and if there are any additional issues that need to be fixed.

-- Rectal repair: This approach may be used if you are older or have other medical problems.
+- Perineal: Also called rectal repair, this approach may be used if you are older or have other medical problems.
 This type of surgery can involve the inner lining of the rectum or the portion of the rectum extending out of the anus.

 If your rectal prolapse is very minor and it is caught early, your doctor might have you treat it by taking stool softeners to make it easier to go to the bathroom and by pushing the rectum’s tissue back up the anus by hand.
 But, typically, you will eventually need to have surgery to fix rectal prolapse.